Welcome to The Storied Recipe!

 - As you’ll see in the recipe, Kaveri’s family extracted the coconut milk themselves from the coconut.
 So the authentic recipe would use full fat milk.

 - This is a very low calorie main dish.
-The mushrooms and spices contribute a great deal of nutrient and flavor, but very few calories.
+The mushrooms and spices contribute a great deal of nutrients and flavor, but very few calories.
 Full fat coconut milk will make this a more hearty and filling main dish.

 - If neither are on hand, you can substitute with a nut milk.
 Again, fattier is better for this particular dish.